Sudoka/SWAG/README.txt

 -----------------
 USING SOURCE CODE
 -----------------
-All code needed is provided three files:
+All code needed is provided in three files:

 	classifiers.py
 		contains multiple learning algorithms, each algorithm is invoked by creating a new object instance using provided constructors

 	meta_classifiers.py
-		contains meta classification algoriths, at the present only has AdaBoost.
+		contains meta classification algorithms, at the present only has AdaBoost.

 	utils.py